singa67/python_basic/README.md

 # tables
 First Header | Second Header
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Content from cell 1 | Content from cell 2 | content from cell 3
-Content in the first column | Content in the second column
+Content in the first column | Content in the second column | content in the third column